squallteo/BLRMPlus/README.md

 2. R programs starting with "00-" contain functions for dose escalation and generating simulation scenarios.

+3. The excel files contain fixed and random simulation scenarios.

-3. R programs starting with "01-" perform simulations and aggregate/present results.
+4. R programs starting with "01-" perform simulations and aggregate/present results.